In the Studio with Susiehyer

 Living in Evergreen, Colorado, Susiehyer often paints the Colorado landscape.
 She also likes to challenge herself to take on new approaches to her subjects and environments.
 Each year she visits several new locations around the US and has traveled to Europe and the south Pacific to paint and study.
 She participates in numerous Plein Air events each year and has been invited to such notable events as Telluride Plein Air and Sonoma Plein Air.

-Susiehyer is represented by galleries including Evergreen Fine Art, Mountain Trails Gallery in Sedona, Split Rock Art Gallery in St. George, Oh Be Joyful Gallery in Crested Butte, The Framed Image in Denver, Mary Williams Fine Art in Boulder, Arts At Denver, the Gallery At Roundtop in Rountop, TX.
+Susiehyer is represented by galleries including Evergreen Fine Art, Mountain Trails Gallery in Sedona, Split Rock Art Gallery in St. George, Oh Be Joyful Gallery in Crested Butte and Telluride, The Framed Image in Denver, Mary Williams Fine Art in Boulder, Arts At Denver, the Gallery At Roundtop in Rountop, TX.

 Susiehyer’s work has also been featured in Southwest Art Magazine, Art of the West Magazine, Fine Art Connoisseur, Cowboys and Indians Magazine, and been seen on the covers of Soundings, Mountain Country Life, and Evergreen Living Magazine.

 Susie is jokingly known to her friends and fellow artists as a painting maniac.
 “I’ll paint pretty much anywhere, anytime, and I don’t mind trying anything” she says.
 “Its all fun and I can always set up some kind of challenge for myself.”
 You can find her painting in 90 degree heat on a Denver sidewalk, standing knee-deep in snow on a piece of cardboard, or painting at night with a headlamp on top of her head.